Generalized Families of QFTs: Introduction

 As an application of these concepts, we study examples with irrelevant, categorical symmetry breaking deformations in QCD-like gauge theories in $4d$.
 The categorical symmetry is then accidental in the deep IR, and along the RG flow to the IR it can lead to a categorical family structure that constrains the RG flow's phase structure to the IR family of theories.

 The outline of this paper is as follows.
 We review generalized symmetries in Section \ref{sec:review}, and the notion of generalized families of theories in Section \ref{sec:genfam}.
 We discuss the anomalies of categorical families in Section \ref{sec:anomalies}.
 In Section \ref{sec:nequals2} we illustrate generalized families of theories and their anomalies in the context of an extended example: $4d$ $\CN=2$ $SU(2)$ and $SO(3)$ SYM.
 In Section \ref{sec:dangerouslyirrelevant} we further illustrate generalized families and related anomalies in several examples of QCD-like theories with various (irrelevant) deformations.
+In Section \ref{app:NonInvertible}, we discuss when the higher family anomaly trivializes, similar to the constraints found in \cite{Apte:2022xtu,Cordova:2023bja,Damia:2023ses,Antinucci:2023ezl}.